maragraziani/miccaihackathon_shifts/annotator-models/README.md

-We will add here annotator-specific model checkpoints, once available.
+We provide you with annotator-specific models together with the data archive.
+These can be found in hackathon_models.tar.gz.